jpl-vipre/vipre-data/docs/backend_service.md

 ## Discussion

-- In addition to showing the values computed by MatLab and stored in the database (trajectories, flybys, entries, etc.), VIPRE will also ned to display trajectory hyperbola, and other values which are computed on-the-fly for a single, selected point.
+- In addition to showing the values computed by MatLab and stored in the database (trajectories, flybys, entries, etc.), VIPRE will also need to display trajectory hyperbola, and other values which are computed on-the-fly for a single, selected point.
 These values should not be pre-computed due to their computational simplicity yet large dimensionality.
 - VIPRE will also make use of many other scripts and tools that have been developed by scientists at JPL; most of these have been written in Python or with Python in mind.
 - Additionally, the support/maintenance plan for VIPRE is uncertain, but it is likely that TeamX will be interested in this tool; they use Python for all of their development and thus would be most comfortable supporting a tool written in Python.
 - Alex is comfortable with Python and can easily translate as much of the MatLab code as is helpful to Python/Numpy functions.